jespestana/MultirotorController4mavwork/README.md

 where MULTIROTOR_MODEL is either Parrot, Pelican or LinkQuad.
 These files are always included in your .cpp files if '{Your_MAVwork_directory}/include/config_Mydrone.h' is included.
 The configuration constant names should be self-explanatory.

-If you have any doubts, please contact me at jesus.pestana@upm.es .
+If you have any doubts, please contact me at jesus.pestana@upm.es , or through the project's github website https://github.com/jespestana/MultirotorController4mavwork .